SolarWinds (NYSE:SWI) Updates Q3 2022 Earnings Guidance

 SolarWinds Price Performance

-Hedge funds have recently added to or reduced their stakes in the company.
-US Bancorp DE increased its stake in shares of SolarWinds by 3,591.5% in the 1st quarter.
+Several institutional investors have recently modified their holdings of SWI.
+Bank of New York Mellon Corp lifted its holdings in shares of SolarWinds by 11.3% during the 1st quarter.
+Bank of New York Mellon Corp now owns 287,116 shares of the software maker’s stock valued at $3,821,000 after purchasing an additional 29,063 shares in the last quarter.
+US Bancorp DE lifted its stake in SolarWinds by 3,591.5% in the 1st quarter.
 US Bancorp DE now owns 4,762 shares of the software maker’s stock valued at $64,000 after acquiring an additional 4,633 shares in the last quarter.
-Penserra Capital Management LLC boosted its holdings in SolarWinds by 50.0% during the 1st quarter.
-Penserra Capital Management LLC now owns 5,754 shares of the software maker’s stock worth $76,000 after acquiring an additional 1,918 shares during the last quarter.
-Covestor Ltd boosted its holdings in SolarWinds by 60.3% during the 1st quarter.
-Covestor Ltd now owns 6,639 shares of the software maker’s stock worth $88,000 after acquiring an additional 2,498 shares during the last quarter.
-Bridgefront Capital LLC purchased a new position in shares of SolarWinds in the 1st quarter worth about $141,000.
-Finally, Sei Investments Co. boosted its holdings in shares of SolarWinds by 56.4% in the 1st quarter.
-Sei Investments Co. now owns 22,974 shares of the software maker’s stock worth $308,000 after buying an additional 8,287 shares during the last quarter.
+Bank of Montreal Can bought a new stake in SolarWinds in the 1st quarter valued at approximately $1,682,000.
+BlackRock Inc. lifted its stake in SolarWinds by 31.0% in the 1st quarter.
+BlackRock Inc. now owns 2,243,244 shares of the software maker’s stock valued at $29,857,000 after acquiring an additional 531,131 shares in the last quarter.
+Finally, Dimensional Fund Advisors LP lifted its stake in SolarWinds by 113.1% in the 1st quarter.
+Dimensional Fund Advisors LP now owns 1,088,937 shares of the software maker’s stock valued at $14,494,000 after acquiring an additional 577,938 shares in the last quarter.
 Institutional investors own 96.54% of the company’s stock.

 SolarWinds Corporation provides information technology (IT) management software products in the United States and internationally.
 The company offers a portfolio of solutions to technology professionals for monitoring, managing, and optimizing networks, systems, desktops, applications, storage, databases, website infrastructures, and IT service desks.